Microsoft/azure-docs.pt-pt/articles/industry/agriculture/install-azure-farmbeats.md

 - E.U.A.
 Oeste
 - E.U.A.Oeste 2
 - Europa do Norte
-- Europa Ocidental
+- Europa ocidental
-- Ásia Oriental
+- Ásia Leste
 - Sudeste Asiático

 ### <a name="time-taken"></a>Tempo tomado